How to Test the Waters With a Crush or Guy Friend

 How do I test if a guy friend likes me?

 Create a low-pressure opening: suggest one-on-one time, reduce over-carrying the connection, and watch whether he follows through with more clarity.
+The test is not whether he reacts once.
+The test is whether he makes the next step easier.

 What if testing the waters makes it awkward?

 A little awkwardness is not always bad.
 It can mean the friendship is becoming more honest.
 The safer approach is to keep your opening calm, respectful, and easy to respond to.
+If he says no, you can thank him for being clear and give the friendship room to settle.

 What if he avoids the question?